 Inefficient regulations constrain firm efficiency as they present opportunities for soliciting bribes where firms are required to make "unofficial" payments to public officials to get things done.
-In many countries bribes are common and quite high and they add to the bureaucratic costs in obtaining required permits and licenses.
-They can be a serious firms' impediment for growth development.
+In many countries bribes are common and guite high and they add to the bureaucratic costs in obtaining required permits and licenses.
+They can be а serious impediment for firms' growth and development.